-Lee Dawkins, a solicitor specialising in disputed wills, finds that the press reports of a legacy litigation boom are not exaggerated
+Lee Dawkins, a solicitor specialising in disputed wills, on why press reports of a legacy litigation boom are not exaggerated

-Disputing a Will has never been more popular.
-The Independent has recently reported a 700% increase over the last 5 years in the number of cases in the High Court in London involving a challenge to the provision in a Will.
+Legacy litigation has never been more popular.
+The Independent newspaper has recently reported a 700% increase over the last 5 years in the number of cases in the High Court in London involving a legal challenge to the provisions of a Will.

 Increasingly more complex family structures is another factor.
 Remarriages continue on an upward trend and step-families are common place.
 This is a breeding ground for family disputes.